ahmadgabariin/rand-sim-1/README.md

 # Requirements (bug fixes)

 Make it work.
 Should be able to:
-- Add new `todo` properly
+- Add new `todo` properly // done
-- Mark a `todo` as complete by clicking checkmark
+- Mark a `todo` as complete by clicking checkmark // done
-- Delete a `todo` by clicking trashcan
+- Delete a `todo` by clicking trashcan  // done

 Files you should be working with:
 - `index.html`